- Instructors: Hooman Rashtian, Nicholas A Hosein

 - Typical Field Trips: Facebook, Google

-This cluster provides hands-on experience in working with IoT systems and develops skills necessary for building wearable consumer devices, wearable healthcare devices, residential IoT systems and vehicle IoT systems.
-The instruction is based on a new IoT platform (the STMicroelectronics SensorTile development kit) and consists of a series of detailed programming tutorials providing guidance at every step and a reference design to provide explicit guidance in the development of a complete IoT system.
-The goal is to help you acquire the knowledge and confidence to develop your own IoT project regardless of your background in programming or prior familiarity with embedded systems.
+This cluster provides hands-on experience in working with IoT systems and develops skills necessary for building wearable consumer devices, wearable healthcare devices, and residential IoT systems.
+The goal of this cluster is to help you acquire the knowledge and confidence to develop your own IoT project regardless of your background in programming or prior familiarity with embedded systems.